-How to Find a Culturally Competent Therapist | JED
+How to Find a Therapist Who Understands Your Background | JED

-How to Find a Culturally Competent Therapist
+How to Find a Therapist Who Understands Your Background

 By Tiffany Eve

-It can be really helpful to work with a therapist who shares your background, has experience supporting people from your community, or is trained to be open to, respect, and take into account your identity and lived experience.
+It can be really helpful to work with a therapist who shares your background, has experience supporting people from your community, or is trained to be open to, respect, and take into account your identity and life experience.

 Learn more about the benefits of a therapist who understands your cultural background.